-Cisco ASA Firewall is ranked 6th in Firewalls with 63 reviews while Fortinet FortiGate is ranked 1st in Firewalls with 163 reviews.
+Cisco ASA Firewall is ranked 6th in Firewalls with 69 reviews while Fortinet FortiGate is ranked 1st in Firewalls with 166 reviews.
 Cisco ASA Firewall is rated 8.0, while Fortinet FortiGate is rated 8.4.
-The top reviewer of Cisco ASA Firewall writes "Robust solution that integrates well with both Cisco products and products from other vendors".
+The top reviewer of Cisco ASA Firewall writes "Packet inspection with ASDM works well, but upgrading requires notable planning and effort".
 On the other hand, the top reviewer of Fortinet FortiGate writes "Stable, easy to set up, and offers good ROI".
-Cisco ASA Firewall is most compared with Palo Alto Networks WildFire, Meraki MX, pfSense, Juniper SRX and SonicWall TZ, whereas Fortinet FortiGate is most compared with pfSense, Sophos XG, Check Point NGFW, Meraki MX and SonicWall TZ.
+Cisco ASA Firewall is most compared with Palo Alto Networks WildFire, Meraki MX, pfSense, Juniper SRX and Sophos XG, whereas Fortinet FortiGate is most compared with pfSense, Sophos XG, Check Point NGFW, Meraki MX and SonicWall TZ.
 See our Cisco ASA Firewall vs. Fortinet FortiGate report.

 See our list of best Firewalls vendors.